-FATCA is a tax treaty which Denmark and the U.S., among other countries, have signed with the purpose of preventing tax evasion.
-It imposes the following legal requirements:
+FATCA is a tax treaty which Norway and the U.S. have signed.
+The agreement imposes the following obligations:

 - Financial institutions are required to identify financial products held by U.S. persons - Financial institutions are required to provide the Tax Administration information on the identified financial products and U.S. customers - The Tax Administration is then required to convey the information to the U.S. tax authorities.